kstromeiraos/ViCLeO/README.md

 docker run -d --name vicleo -p 80:8080 vicleo
 ```

-After that, VICLEO will be running in localhost.
+After this, VICLEO will be running in localhost.

 ## Demo